 EVENTS: Ideal for those interested in event management.

-EVENTS interns provide support for the organization’s public events, including Open Studios and the River To River Festival, as well as invitation-only events, such as our annual gala, The Downtown Dinner and art auction.
+EVENTS interns provide support for the organization’s public events, including Open Studios, the River To River Festival and events at LMCC's Arts Center at Governors Island, as well as invitation-only events, such as our annual gala, The Downtown Dinner and art auction.
 Interns assist with all aspects of event preparation including staffing schedules, volunteer outreach and coordination, venue and vendor research, invitations mailings, and tracking RSVPs.
 Interns will also prepare front-of-house materials and provide support for events by helping with set-up, way-finding, check-in, greeting guests, and break-down.
 Additionally, interns provide support in maintaining event-related data in Salesforce and the department’s other administrative systems and other post-event responsibilities such as thank you mailings and acknowledgement letters.
 Ideal candidates are highly organized, attentive to detail, have excellent written and verbal communication skills, and enjoy interfacing with people.
-Experience with Excel, Word, Evenbrite (and/or other POS software), and Salesforce is a plus.
+Experience with Excel, Word, Eventbrite (and/or other POS software), and Salesforce is a plus.

 COMMUNICATIONS: Ideal for those interested in public relations, branding, marketing, or social media.

 COMMUNICATIONS interns assist with writing copy for LMCC's website and social media channels, researching cross-promotion strategies with potential stakeholders, and keeping an easily accessible record of all articles and impressions data including the maintaining of an institutional media log and tracking social media analytics.
 Interns will also contribute to brainstorming of creative communication solutions per the LMCC brand guidelines.
-Additionally, interns may assist with website content management, basic graphic and web design, as well as distribution of printed materials, and other outreach campaigns.
-Ideal candidates are highly organized, creative self-starters with excellent written and verbal skills, and familiar with social media tools.
+Additionally, interns may assist with website content management, basic graphic and web design, as well as event set-up/strike, distribution of printed materials and other outreach campaigns.
+Ideal candidates are highly organized, creative self-starters with excellent written and verbal skills, familiar with social media tools and have the ability to lift up to 20 pounds.
 In addition, ideal candidates have an interest in branding, public relations, social media and marketing.
 Knowledge of the New York City arts sector a plus.

 DESIGN & MEDIA: Ideal for those interested in web & graphic design, photography, editing, and archiving.